artificial126/Mars-Curiosity-Rover-Image-Classification-Project/README.md

 The Chemistry and Mineralogy instrument, or CheMin for short, performs chemical analysis of powdered rock samples to identify the types and amounts of different minerals that are present.

 ![Chem](./pictures/chem.png)

+## Modeling

+The main metric that I would be using to assess my models performance is `f-1 score`.
+F-1 score explain how good the quality of predictions are and how completely we've predicted labels from dataset.
+We wouldn't look at accuracy score because it would be misleading for our specific project.
+Because accuracy generally good for balanced classes and if every classes importances the same.
+We are goin to look at F-1 Score because it is harmonic mean of precision and recall scores what exactly need for this project.
+Which is for this project every class important for us.